 , available job search assistance and other information designed to help you find a job or move your career to the next level.

 Orientations are currently held every Monday at 10 AM at OhioMeansJobs Lucas County, 1301 Monroe Street

 in Downtown Toledo.
 Advance registration is not required to attend this workshop.
 If you are not able to attend an Orientation, please stop by OhioMeansJobs Lucas County for a personal overview of available services or fill out this form

 and we will contact you.

 For a complete listing of workshops offered at OhioMeansJobs Lucas County, please call 419-213-JOBS (5627) or check out the OhioMeansJobs Lucas County event calendar

 Individual Training Accounts

 Unlike the formal training received through an Individual Training Account, On-the-Job Training takes place after a worker is hired and while they are on the job.
 Although the new employee is benefiting from the training provided by the employer and delivered by an experienced co-worker, the company benefits by being reimbursed for a portion of the wages paid during training.
-This program provides an incentive to the company to hire a worker who may lack important skills but is able to learn them while working.
+This program provides an incentive for the company to hire a worker who may lack important skills but can learn them while working.